HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Related Works

 More specifically, a line of works uses a robot-human attention network to determine the relative importance of each human to the robot~\cite{chen2019crowd, leurent2019social, liu2020decentralized,liu2021learning}.
 However, interactions among humans, which can also influence the robot, are not explicitly modeled.
 To this end, another line of works use a homogenous graph network to include both RH and HH interactions~\cite{chen2019relational,yang2023st2, liu2024sample}.
 However, since these works feed RH and HH features to a single attention network, the resulting robot policy has difficulty reasoning the specificity of each type of feature, which limits the robot's ability to adapt to different interactions, as demonstrated in \cite{chen2024socially} and our experiments in Sec.~\ref{sec:sim_exp}.
 To deal with this issue, some recent works use multiple attention networks to encode RH and HH features separately, leading to improved navigation performance in dense and interactive crowds~\cite{liu2023intention,wang2023navistar,yang2023st2}.
 However, these works only deal with open-world social navigation and thus ignore the interactions between agents and obstacles, which are common in real-world navigation scenarios.

 To handle obstacles, Liu et al.~\cite{liu2023graph} and Chen et al.~\cite{chen2024socially} treat the humans, the robot, and static objects as nodes in graph neural networks to model the spatio-temporal interactions among all observed entities.
-In these works, representing each obstacle as a geometric shape requires further map processing, such as obstacle segmentation.
-In contrast, we treat the point cloud consisting of all obstacles as a single node in our st-graph, which reduces both the processing requirement and the size of the graph.
+Different from Chen et al.~\cite{chen2024socially} where a robot needs to reach an object such as a chair, the robot in this work only needs to avoid all objects.
+Thus, Chen et al.~\cite{chen2024socially} represent static obstacles as a semantic map with a class label for each object, whereas we represent all observed static obstacles as a point cloud.
+In Liu et al.~\cite{liu2023graph}, representing each obstacle as a geometric shape requires further map processing, such as obstacle segmentation.
+Thus, we treat the point cloud consisting of all obstacles as a single node in our st-graph, which reduces both the processing requirement and the size of the graph.